-He's living in Vic these days (He is living there temporarily).Pau and Sílvia live in Vic (Vic is their home).She's writing some articles for Regió7 (She is, for example, a freelance writer).She writes articles for Regió7 (This is her permanent job).
+He's living in Vic these days.
+(He is living there temporarily.)
+Pau and Sílvia live in Vic.
+(Vic is their home.)
+She's writing some articles for Regió7.
+(She is, for example, a freelance writer.)
+She writes articles for Regió7.
+(This is her permanent job.)

 5.1.2.
-Simple Past and Past Continuous
+Simple past and past continuous

-For regular verbs, the simple past tense is formed by adding the -ed suffix to the infinitive; for irregular verbs, it is the second of the three words that make up the verb.
+For regular verbs, the simple past tense is formed by adding the -ed suffix to the bare infinitive; for irregular verbs, it is the second of the verb's three forms.